 On many platforms, I’ve gotten “sorry I already have a sitter” because I didn’t know the ad was old.
 Spend some time getting familiar with postings on house sitting websites you’re thinking of joining.
 I think your best shot is with the newest ads.
 Which leads me to…

 Don’t let perceived scarcity of house sitting jobs cause you to commit to a less-than-ideal situation.
 New jobs are posted all the time, and homeowners are on different timelines.
 Some want their sitter organized six months in advance, some three, some two, some just six weeks away.
 Some have a friend fall through and turn to platforms at the last minute.
-Some have a sitter who cancels. gYou should never, ever, ever cancel a house sit.
+Some have a sitter who cancels.
+7You should never, ever, ever cancel a house sit.
 If you know something might come up, (your parent is sick, you’ve applied for a new job, etc.), don’t drag someone else into your drama.

 Longer is Better

 It’s equally easy to overestimate how much you’ll enjoy a place.
 Maybe an idyllic cabin in the wintertime woods romanced you, but you discover you hate shoveling show.
-Or a big city house sit sounded fun and glamourous, but now you can’t wait to get away from honking horns.
+Or a big city house sit sounded fun and glamorous, but now you can’t wait to get away from honking horns.
 If you’re committing for more than three weeks, do your research and know what you’re getting into.

 Choose “Your Boss” Wisely

 Not everyone needing a housesitter is a match for you.
 Even if the location is perfect, the homeowner might not be your cup of tea.
 If their ad strikes you as a bit abnormal, listen to your instincts.
-Be sure to interview them on Skype, which allows you to get a feel for them and the condition of the home iand the speed of their internet if it matters to you.
+Be sure to interview them on Skype, which allows you to get a feel for them and the condition of the home 9and the speed of their internet if it matters to you.
 If you’re a tidy person, living amongst another’s clutter for a few weeks (or months!) might drive you mad.

 Ask Lots of Questions

 I use the “lite” version of my home-owner pre-departure checklist when I interview them on Skype.
-Asking about the pet’s schedule, likes, dislikes, behavior history, medical history as well as inquiries about plants, gardens, appliance idiosyncracies, type of heating/cooling system, neighbors, etc. help get a feel for whether or not the house sitting job is right for me.
+Asking about the pet’s schedule, likes, dislikes, behavior history, medical history as well as inquiries about plants, gardens, appliance idiosyncrasies, type of heating/cooling system, neighbors, etc. help get a feel for whether or not the house sitting job is right for me.

 Put Yourself in the Home Owner’s Shoes